ankitvgupta/eDOTS/README.md

 Overview of App Structure:

-java.edots.models: Contains the classes for the various data models that are used throughout the app java.edots.tasks: Contains the classes for server communicatoin java.edots.utils: Contains cross-activity utility functions, such as those related to internet connection, sending SMS, or dealing with time forms.
+java.edots.models: Contains the classes for the various data models that are used throughout the app java.edots.tasks: Contains the classes for server communication java.edots.utils: Contains cross-activity utility functions, such as those related to internet connection, sending SMS, or dealing with time forms.

 java.org.techintheworld.www.edots: Contains the controller activities for each of the views.